rbms-bsc/DCRMR/_pages/Phys-desc/Phys-desc.md

 ## 6.01.1 Sources of information

-<a name="6.01.1.1">6.01.1.1</a> Take information for this element from the manifestation itself.
+<a name="6.01.1.1">6.01.1.1</a> The source of information for physical description  elements is the manifestation itself.
 Take additional information from any source.

 ## Contents:
 {: .no_toc }